-National Compliance Expert Joins Beazley Institute as Director of Regulatory Com
+National Compliance Expert Joins Beazley Institute

 Loyola University Chicago School of Law is pleased to announce that Ryan Meade has joined the Beazley Institute for Health Law and Policy as Director of Regulatory Compliance Studies.
 Meade, a partner at the Chicago law firm Meade, Roach & Annulis, LLP, and managing director of Aegis Compliance & Ethics Center, LLP, comes to Loyola with extensive experience in health care management and regulatory issues.
 As director, Meade will oversee all compliance initiatives and curriculum for both online and campus courses.
 "I am thrilled to be joining Loyola's Beazley Institute for Health Law and Policy at such an exciting time," said Meade.
 "There has been great progress made in expanding the role of the compliance professional in the last decade.
 I am both grateful for and humbled by this opportunity to assist Loyola in growing its exceptional program to include an expanded focus on regulatory compliance study."
 Meade brings to Loyola years of legal and consulting experience with a specific emphasis on health care compliance initiatives.
 He has written and lectured extensively on this topic, and teaches courses in health law and policy for Loyola University Chicago and Rush University.